 Jeremy represents clients at all stages of the process from dawn raids and arrests, through to negotiating plea agreements and if necessary defending clients at trial.
 He also provides compliance training and advice.

-Jeremy routinely assists companies who may have been the victims of crime ensuring effective engagement with law enforcement authorities to prevent or limit secondary liability arising elsewhere.
+In addition, he routinely assists companies who may have been the victims of crime or who may face anti-money laundering issues ensuring effective engagement with law enforcement authorities to prevent or limit difficulties or secondary liability arising elsewhere.

-He has significant experience of all aspects of business crime including bribery and corruption, fraud and financial crime, insider dealing, revenue offences and trading standards.
+His practice has seen him gain significant experience of all aspects of business crime including bribery and corruption, fraud and financial crime, insider dealing, revenue offences and trading standards.
 Matters Jeremy is instructed upon include investigations brought by the Serious Fraud Office, Financial Conduct Authority, Police, HM Revenue & Customs, Competition and Markets Authority and the US Department of Justice.

 Jeremy’s practice is noted in the leading independent legal directories and he regularly comments on business crime issues in the leading print media and live broadcast programmes.
 He co-authors the chapter on corruption in the Oxford University Press publication Fraud: Criminal Law and Procedure.